Louis-yes/plateup/README.md

 # PLATE UP
-An api to serve up recipes from other website without the mess
+An api to serve up recipes from other websites without the mess